roylines/starling-qif/README.md

 # starling-qif

 Node.js module to convert between transactions (or feedItems) returned from the [Starling Bank API](https://developer.starlingbank.com/docs) and [QIF (Quicken Interchange Format)](https://en.wikipedia.org/wiki/Quicken_Interchange_Format) for importing into accountancy packages.

-I originally developed this to run in a scheduled monthly lambda to convert email transactions from my business Starling Bank Account to my accountant for importing into their finance system.
+I created this module for use in an AWS lambda to convert transactions from my business Starling Bank Account and email them  monthly (via SNS) to my accountant for importing into their finance system.

 ```js
 const Starling = require('starling-developer-sdk');